Insurance after divorce is an area that many people don’t consider when they are going through this difficult life change.

 At some point, the kids will likely get their driver’s license and become drivers.

 - Should they be rated on Mom’s policy or Dad’s?

-- What if Dad buys the car, but the kids lives with Mom 90 percent of the time?
+- What if Dad buys the car, but the kids live with Mom 90 percent of the time?

-- Who’s going to get sued if/when the kids hits someone while driving the car?
+- Who’s going to get sued if/when the kid hits someone while driving the car?

 Spoiler Alert: Adding kids to your auto insurance will increase your premium by a minimum of 30%, likely more, with ANY insurance company.
 This is true whether parents are married or divorced.

 I’m not trying to be negative here, but this is the financial reality.
 So, your young drivers are going to add risk to both of you.
 That risk is going to bring with it additional costs.
 How the cost will be shared is no small issue.